Great Game: Historiographical dating

 Historians do not agree on dating the beginning or end of the Great Game.
-Konstantin Penzev believes that the Great Game commenced with Russia's victory in the Russo-Persian War (1804–13) and the signing of the Treaty of Gulistan of 1813 or the Treaty of Turkmenchay of 1828.
+Konstantin Penzev believes that the Great Game commenced with Russia's victory in the Russo-Persian War (1804–1813) and the signing of the Treaty of Gulistan of 1813 or the Treaty of Turkmenchay of 1828.
 Edward Ingram believes that it began between 1832 and 1834 as an attempt to negotiate trade deals with Ranjit Singh and the Amirs of Sind.
 Hopkirk views "unofficial" British support for Circassian anti-Russian fighters in the Caucasus (c.
 1836 – involving David Urquhart and (for example) the Vixen affair – in the context of the Great Game.
-Sergeev believes that the Great Game started in the aftermath of the Caucasus War (1828–59) and intensified with the Crimean War (1853–56).
+Sergeev believes that the Great Game started in the aftermath of the Caucasus War (1828–1859) and intensified with the Crimean War (1853–1856).
 Edward Ingram proposes that The Great Game was over at the end of the First Anglo-Afghanistan war in 1842 with the British withdrawal from Afghanistan.

 British fears ended in 1907 and the Great Game came to a close in 1907 when Britain and Russia became military allies (with France).
 They made three Anglo-Russian agreements which delineated spheres of interest between British India and Russian Central Asia in the borderland areas of Persia, Afghanistan, and Tibet.
 However historian Elena Andreeva sets the endpoint with the Bolshevik Revolution in 1917 and the temporary end of Russia's interest in Persia.
 Konstantin Penzev has stated, echoing Kipling's fictional summary ("When everyone is dead, the Great Game is finished.
 Not before."), that unofficially the Great Game in Central Asia will never end.

 Soviet Great Game

-According to historian David Noack, the Great Game resumed from 1919 to 1933 as a conflict between Britain and the Soviet Union, with the Weimar Republic and Japan as additional players.
+According to German historian David X. Noack, the Great Game resumed from 1919 to 1933 as a conflict between Britain and the Soviet Union, with the Weimar Republic and Japan as additional players.
 Noack calls it a "Second Tournament of Shadows" over the territory composing the border of British India, China, the Soviet Union and Japanese Manchuria.
-To Britain, the Germans appeared to be a secret Soviet ally.
+To Britain, the Germans initially appeared to be a secret Soviet ally.
 In 1933–1934 it "ended with Mongolia, Soviet Central Asia, Tannu-Tuva and Xinjiang isolated from non-Soviet influence."
 Authors Andrei Znamenski and Alexandre Andreyev also describe the continuation of elements of the Great Game by the Soviet Union until the 1930s, focused on secret diplomacy and espionage in Tibet and Mongolia.